anton-piliugin/Scripts/README.md

 A bunch of automation scripts

 # search_for_a_file_in_archives.py
 Script for file search inside archives.
 Requirements: libarchive(library and python package), rarfile.
+Script search for archives recursively.
+The result of successfull search will be a list of absolute path to archives, that contains files matched your search.
 # How to:
 # 1. Install the requirements:
     sudo apt-get install libarchive-dev